pybites/pybites.github.io-source/content/guest-django-blog-challenge-article.md

-Title: Skip the Tutorial, Grinding out my Django Blog
+Title: a Django Blog From Scratch (
 Date: 2020-04-21 9:35
 Category: Django
 Tags: guest, django, pybites, challenges, tutorial paralysis, blogging, Heroku
 Slug: creating-django-blog
 Authors: Peter Babalola
+Illustration: dont-give-up.jpg
 summary: Have you ever wanted to create awesome stuff with Django like making your own blog or any other app but don't know where to start?
 Or are you tired of taking lazy tutorials?

+(Photo by Rosie Kerr on Unsplash)

 Have you ever wanted to create awesome stuff with Django like making your own blog or any other app but don't know where to start?
 Or are you tired of taking lazy tutorials?